 Bandwidth vs. Throughput in Computer Networks

-Bandwidth and throughput are fundamental concepts in computer networking that define how data moves across networks.
-Understanding the difference is crucial for diagnosing network performance, optimizing infrastructure, and setting realistic expectations for data transmission speeds.
+Bandwidth and throughput are two fundamental concepts that shape how data moves across networks.
+While bandwidth represents the maximum capacity of a network link, throughput measures the actual data transfer rate in real-world conditions.
+Understanding this distinction is essential for diagnosing performance issues, optimizing infrastructure, and setting realistic expectations for data transmission speeds.

-Bandwidth is the maximum data-carrying capacity of a network link, determined by:
+Bandwidth defines the maximum data-carrying capacity of a network link, determined by:

-- The physical medium (e.g., fiber optics support higher bandwidth than copper).
+- Physical medium: Fiber optics support higher bandwidth than copper or wireless.

-Key Insight: Bandwidth is like a highway’s lane count—it defines potential, not actual traffic.
+Key Insight: Bandwidth is like a highway’s lane count—it sets the potential for data flow, not the actual speed.

 Units of Measurement